Inspiration for Building in Public

 What I'm working on

-✍️ Improving and adding to my first draft of the ebook manuscript
+✍️ Improving and adding to my first draft of the text-based course manuscript

 ✍️ Building the companion workbook based on my outline